This page describes configuring VMs to install RPM packages from

 Prepare a VM to access a Yum repository

-To prepare a VM to access a Yum repository, use the yum
+To prepare a VM to access a Yum repository, use the yum or dnf client tool:

 Private repository